ember-learn/guides-source/guides/release/tutorial/06-interactive-components.md

 }
 ```

-Here, in the _component's constructor_, we _initialized_ the _instance variable_ `this.isLarge` to the value `false`, since this is the default state that we want for our component.
+Here, in the _component's constructor_, we _initialized_ the _instance variable_ `this.isLarge` with the value `false`, since this is the default state that we want for our component.

 Let's update our template to use this state we just added:

-Commit: Merge ember-learn/super-rentals-tutorial#41
-More content

----